grahampugh/grahampugh.github.io/_posts/2022-09-29-software-update-check.md

 Even with this workaround, there are problems with using the `softwareupdate --list` command when trying to encourage users to perform software updates themselves, because there can be inconsistencies between the command's output and what gets displayed in the Software Updates Preferences Pane.

+> UPDATE, 07 March, 2024: As of macOS 14.4, it is no longer possible to run the kickstart command shown above.

 ## Do we need to run the softwareupdate command at all?

 The `softwareupdate` command is just one of the possible ways that a Mac may check for updates.